openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/llm-inference-hf.rst

 .. {#llm_inference}

-LLM Inference with Hugging Face and Optimum Intel
+Inference with Hugging Face and Optimum Intel
 =====================================================

 The steps below show how to load and infer LLMs from Hugging Face using Optimum Intel.